Full time

 Taught

-We believe biodiversity can only be managed and conserved when it can be measured and interpreted properly.
+Understanding how to conserve biodiversity has never been more important.
+We believe biodiversity can only be effectively managed and conserved when it can be assessed and interpreted properly.
 Our leading researchers are making an impact through their dedicated research within the field of ecology and conservation.
 Your learning will be heavily influenced by their world-leading research, which drives national and international policy agendas around environmental change and global sustainability.

 Career opportunities